madetech/clean-architecture/learn/basics/start-with-acceptance.md

 Gherkin (Cucumber/SpecFlow) and Fitnesse are common DSL choices for writing executable acceptance tests.

 If you are involving your (non-programmer) stakeholders in creation and verification of acceptance tests, you should probably use a DSL.
-If you are not doing this, use code.
+If you are not doing this, use code, but try to still use human-readable language.

 ```Gherkin
 Feature: An customer places an order